 The people of Bali practice Hinduism, so the sweet smell of incense and offerings are abundant.
 These are some of the most happy, welcoming people I have ever met on my travels, making Bali a place you can feel safe, comfortable and at peace.
 It’s also a popular destination for solo travellers and young families.

-As the Creative Director of the Flytographer team, I was so excited to meet up with photographers Bayu and Vony, our dream team (and lovely couple) in Bali, for a shoot in Ubud.
+As the Creative Director of the Flytographer team, I was so excited to meet up with our Bali photographers, Bayu and Vony, our dream team (and lovely couple) in Bali, for a shoot in Ubud.

 We wandered around the neighbourhood in which were we were staying on Honoman Street, making our way over to the Ubud Market.
 The colourful energy of the city centre is contagious, and we had so much fun playing in the market with children, trying local food, and getting to know Bayu and Vony.